 What Does the CCPS Process Safety Professional Certification (CCPSC) Cost?

 Obtaining the CCPS Process Safety Professional Certification (CCPSC) designation provides you with a credential whose value far exceeds its cost.
 The CCPS Certified Process Safety Professional Certification is a global certification that serves as an external recognition of your proficiency and your ongoing commitment to continuous improvement.

-Here is the current fee schedule:
+Here is the current fee schedule (US dollars):

 CCPS* or AIChE Member

 Retesting Fee (first time)